Skip to main contentSkip to navigation

 How Do the Two Labs Compare Operationally?

 Both SalvageData and Rossmann Repair Group are hardware-level data recovery labs that handle mechanical failures, firmware corruption, and NAND-level SSD recovery.
-The operational differences are in pricing transparency, fee structure, and how local presence is represented to consumers.
+The operational differences center on pricing transparency, fee structure, BBB complaint history, and how local presence is represented to consumers.

 Operational DetailSalvageDataRossmann Repair Group